 About this course

-Join the next generation of health technology engineers and design the health and wellbeing devices of the future.
+Join the next generation of health technology engineers and design the health and wellbeing devices of the future with our MEng Biomedical Electronic Engineering.
 You’ll apply electronic engineering theory and biomedical practice to develop new medical and healthcare technologies.

 This course combines state-of-the-art electronic engineering and biomedicine theory and practice to develop monitoring, diagnostics and treatment solutions.